 “Living Wall” or Vertical Trellising

-The vertical trellising method will generally apply the same concepts used in growing grapevines, where the stems and branches of your cannabis plants are woven into the screen’s fibers in order to hold them in sturdy conditions.
+The vertical trellising method will generally apply the same concepts used in growing grapevines, where the stems and branches of your cannabis plants are woven into the screen’s fibers to hold them in sturdy conditions.

 The application of a vertical trellis sort of creates what we know as a living wall.
 As the leaves of your cannabis plants emerge from the sides of the screen, it will take on the appearance of a thick, even foliage of leaves which makes it a lot more neat and tidy.
 One other important note about this type of trellis is that the screens are usually connected from end to end, forming a sort of cylindrical shape with your cannabis plants in the middle.